Skip to main content

 Description

-CVE-2025-55182 is a critical remote code execution vulnerability in Meta's React Server Components versions 19.
+CVE-2025-55182 is a critical pre-authentication remote code execution vulnerability in Meta's React Server Components versions 19.
 0. 0, 19.
 1. 0, and 19.
-2. 0, including react-server-dom-parcel, react-server-dom-turbopack, and react-server-dom-webpack packages.
-The flaw stems from unsafe deserialization of untrusted data in HTTP requests targeting Server Function endpoints, allowing attackers to execute arbitrary code without authentication or user interaction.
-It has a CVSS score of 10, indicating maximum severity with full impact on confidentiality, integrity, and availability.
-Although no active exploits are currently known, the vulnerability's ease of exploitation demands immediate attention.
+2. 0, specifically affecting react-server-dom-webpack and related packages.
+The flaw arises from unsafe deserialization of untrusted data sent to Server Function endpoints via HTTP requests, allowing attackers to execute arbitrary code remotely without any authentication or user interaction.
+This vulnerability has a CVSS score of 10.
+0, indicating maximum severity with complete impact on confidentiality, integrity, and availability.

 AI-Powered Analysis